-Selection of patients with disease suitable for ovarian-preserving surgery requires combined discussion of patient characteristics, imaging and serum tumour marker results and is therefore best undertaken in a joint setting where available evidence can be assessed in a team-based approach.
-Of course, it is ultimately the full histological analysis of the lesion that determines if an ovarian tumour is benign or malignant and the small but undeniable possibility of subsequent histological confirmation of a malignant tumour should be openly discussed with the family pre-operatively.
-Discussion of all children with BOTs in the oncology MDT will facilitate that – in the rare scenario where a malignant lesion is identified later on histology – this patient is already known to the MDT and can receive timely management as per current guidelines for malignant lesions [2].
+Selection of patients with non malignant disease suitable for ovarian-preserving surgery requires a combined informed interdisciplinary discussion of the patient’s characteristics, imaging studies and serum tumour marker results best undertaken in an MDT meeting.
+Whilst full histological analysis of the resected lesion ultimately determines if an ovarian tumour is benign or malignant , the small but undeniable possibility of later confirmation of a malignant tumour should always be discussed with the patient’s family pre-operatively.
+Discussion of all female children harbouring BOTs at the oncology MDT tumour board will facilitate in the rare scenario where a malignant lesion is identified on histology that the patient is already well known to relevant specialists teams where they can receive timely management as per the current guidelines for malignant lesions [2].

 Ovarian-sparing surgery

-Survival following complete resection of a benign ovarian tumour is thought to be excellent.
-Therefore, for a long time, patients with BOT have been managed by total unilateral oophorectomy, as this was believed to fully cure the disease.
-However, over the last decade, a number of studies have been published in the adult literature which provide good evidence to show that unilateral oophorectomy leads to premature ovarian insufficiency.
-Yasui et al analysed data of 24152 women in the Japan Nurses’ Health Study using Kaplan-Meier survival curves and showed that unilateral oophorectomy was an independent risk factor for premature ovarian insufficiency.
-[10] Similar findings were published in the HUNT2 survey, a retrospective cohort study of 23580 women.
-This study showed that women with prior unilateral oophorectomy entered menopause at least one year earlier than women without oophorectomy.
-The crude relative risk of menopause was 1.28 (95% CI: 1.15-1.42), and remained even after adjustment for other risk factors.
-[36] Several studies have demonstrated the potential for other significant long-term health consequences after unilateral oophorectomy.
+Outcomes following resection of a benign ovarian tumour are generally excellent.
+Regrettably emerging this widespread clinical practice female patients have been traditionally managed by total unilateral oophorectomy.
+However, over the last decade, a number of important studies have been published in the adult literature providing good evidence to show that unilateral oophorectomy can lead to premature ovarian insufficiency.
+Yasui et al ( Japan ) analysed comprehensive data of some 24152 women enrolled in the Nurses’ Health Study using Kaplan-Meier survival curves and convincingly showed that unilateral oophorectomy was an independent risk factor for premature ovarian insufficiency.
+[10] Similar findings were published from the HUNT2 survey involving a retrospective cohort study of 23580 women.
+This compelling study showed that women having had prior unilateral oophorectomy entered menopause at least one year earlier than healthy women without oophorectomy.
+The crude relative risk of menopause was 1.28 (95% CI: 1.15-1.42), and these data remained even after adjustment for other risk factors.
+[36] Several further studies have also demonstrated the potential risks for other significant long-term health after unilateral oophorectomy.
 [11, 12, 37 - 39].

-No such long-term follow-up data is currently available in the paediatric population, but it should be assumed that the risk of earlier menopause through depletion of the oocyte pool similarly applies to this patient cohort.
-Ovarian-sparing surgery for benign ovarian tumours should be therefore be performed wherever possible in children with BOTs, in order to maximise fertility preservation and minimise late effects such as premature ovarian insufficiency.
+Astonishingly, no such long-term follow-up data is currently available in the paediatric population, but it should be assumed that the risk(s) of early menopause through depletion of the total oocyte pool must similarly apply to this young patient cohort.
+Ovarian-sparing surgery for benign ovarian tumours should therefore be performed wherever possible in female children with BOTs, in order to maximise fertility preservation and to minimise late health effects notably premature ovarian insufficiency.

 Follow-up and fertility preservation

-Following unilateral oophorectomy patients are at an undeniable risk of losing the contralateral ovary due to torsion or metachronous disease.
-[5, 7-9] Where unilateral oopherectomy already results in significant long-term health consequences, bilateral oopherectomy is catastrophic for a patient.
-Evidence to determine if or when the risk of lesion recurrence and metachronous disease decreases is currently unavailable.
+Following unilateral oophorectomy female paediatric patients are at an irrefutable risk of losing their solitary contralateral ovary from torsion or metachronous disease.
+[5, 7-9] Where unilateral oopherectomy may already result in significant long-term health consequences bilateral oopherectomy will be catastrophic for the patient. rendering them sterile.
+Existing evidence to accurately determine if or when the risk of lesion recurrence and metachronous disease decreases is currently unavailable.

-Follow-up should be undertaken for all children following resection of a BOT, as multiple studies have reported a risk of recurrent and metachronous disease.
+Follow-up surveillance should therefore always be recommended for all female children following resection of a BOT as published studies report risk(s) of recurrent and metachronous disease.

-We aimed to generate a follow-up protocol that would be (I) safe, (II) easy to follow, and (III) facilitate transition for a fertility assessment at an appropriate timepoint.
-Of course, this does not exclude earlier referral to paediatric gynaecology for counselling purposes in case of individual patient request.
+In this Delphi study we aimed to generate robust follow-up protocol(s) that would be (I) safe, (II) easy to follow and (III) facilitate transitional care to adult services for fertility assessment at appropriate timepoints.
+Such guidelines of course do not exclude earlier referral to paediatric gynaecology services for individual counselling purposes as per patient request.